trampgeek/moodle-qtype_coderunner/README.md

 but you then have to pay for usage.
 The IdeoneSandbox is there mainly as a proof of concept of the idea of off-line execution and to support occasional use of unusual languages.
-As with the other sandboxes, you can configure the username and password for use of the IdeoneSandbox via the administrator settings panel for CodeRunner.
+As with the other sandboxes, you can configure the IdeoneSandbox via the administrator settings panel for CodeRunner.

 ### Checking security